davidajimati/davidajimati/README.md

 - 👋 Hi, I’m @davidajimati
 - 👀 I’m interested in Blockchain development, the Metaverse and Web3 Apllications
 - 🌱 I’m currently learning Blockchain development using Solidity, javascript, python and C++
-- 💞️ I’m looking to collaborate on Blockchain development projects
+- 💞️ I’m looking to collaborate on Blockchain and software development projects
 - 📫 you can reach me via my email: ajimatidavid@agmail.com

 <!---